 Community Attention, a city division that assists in providing residential and community-based support for youth, has been providing foster care homes since 1971.
 The need for foster parents remains urgent and we are reaching out to people in our community and asking them to consider opening up their homes to a child in need.
-Community Attention Foster Family (CAFF) parents are both single adults and married couples.
-They have a love for children and believe in the potential of every child.
-They provide children with stability, guidance, structure, supervision, safety, and discipline.
+Community Attention Foster Family (CAFF) parents are stable adults that have a love for children and believe in the potential of every child.
+They provide children with support, guidance, structure, supervision, safety, and discipline.

 - The children needing families range in age from newborn to 18 years.
 The majority of the children are survivors of abuse and neglect.
 Many of them may also have emotional and behavioral issues, school difficulties, and developmental delays.
 They may also be sibling groups who need to stay together.
 These children represent a variety of racial and ethnic backgrounds.
 We currently have a high need for families who are willing to foster teenagers and sibling groups.

 - A child’s stay in foster care may be as short as overnight or may be much longer.
 Each child’s journey is unique, but it is important to understand that the goal of foster care is for that child to be reunified with his or her family.